-Ginseng can be added to various recipes like soups and stir-frys, too.
-And the extract can be found in powder, tablet, capsule and oil forms.
+Ginseng can be added to various recipes like soups and stir-fried dishes, too.
+Additionally, the extract can be found in powder, tablet, capsule, and oil forms.

 Look for a standard ginseng extract that contains 2–3% total ginsenosides, and consume it before meals to increase absorption and get the full benefits.

-Summary Ginseng can be eaten raw, made into tea or added to various dishes.
-It can also be consumed as a powder, capsule or oil.
+Ginseng can be eaten raw, made into tea or added to various dishes.
+It can also be consumed as a powder, capsule, or oil.

 However, people taking diabetes medications should monitor their blood sugar levels closely when using ginseng to ensure these levels do not go too low.

-For these reasons, talk to your doctor before supplementing with it.
+For these reasons, it’s best to talk to a doctor before supplementing with it.

-Note that due to the lack of safety studies, ginseng is not recommended for children or women who are pregnant or breastfeeding.
+Note that due to the lack of safety studies, ginseng is not recommended for children or people who are pregnant or breastfeeding (

 Lastly, there is evidence suggesting that the extended use of ginseng could decrease its effectiveness in the body.